jamoy/stepfunctions/README.md

 });
 ```

-You can see more examples in the test file at `/test/stepfunctions.test.js`.
+You can see more examples in `/test/stepfunctions.test.js`.

 ## API